OpenTSDB/opentsdb.net/docs/source/user_guide/writing.rst

 Every time series data point requires the following data:

 * metric - A generic name for the time series such as ``sys.cpu.user``, ``stock.quote`` or ``env.probe.temp``.
 * timestamp - A Unix/POSIX Epoch timestamp in seconds or milliseconds defined as the number of seconds that have elapsed since January 1st, 1970 at 00:00:00 UTC time.
+Only positive timestamps are supported at this time.
 * value - A numeric value to store at the given timestamp for the time series.
 This may be an integer or a floating point value.
 * tag(s) - A key/value pair consisting of a ``tagk`` (the key) and a ``tagv`` (the value).
 Each data point must have at least one tag.